AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 ### Terms of Trade

-Next, we collect terms of trade data from the ONS website via web scraping.
+Next, we collect terms of trade data.
 This process mirrors earlier steps: we locate the most recent Excel file link using the rvest package, download it to a temporary file, and read in the relevant sheet.
 This dataset provides monthly indices that reflect the ratio of export to import prices, a key macroeconomic driver of trade dynamics.

 ``` r
 # Step 1: Define the URL of the ONS terms of trade dataset